SushantRajOjha/demo/README.md

-# sushant i am good boy
+# sushant is good boy
 demo